Lise345/BOLTCAR/README.md

 | 5    | `Script_4_Reactants.py`         | Extracts separate reagents and launches optimization jobs           |
 | 6    | `Script_5_Results_BOLTCAR.py`   | Collects results, calculates rate constants, generates plots        |

 ---

-## 🧾 Input Files

-You must provide a Gaussian `.out` file with:
-- A complete frequency calculation
-- Geometry and standard orientation
-- Charge and multiplicity

-You must provide a constraints_NAMEOFTHEFILE.inp file, used to perform the CREST search.

-You must provide a parameters_NAMEOFTHEFILE.txt file, see below for more information.

----